hyperledger/bevel/docs/source/getting-started/prerequisites-machine.md

 ## Ansible

-Hyperledger Bevel configuration is essentially Ansible scripts, so install Ansible on the machine from which you will deploy the DLT/Blockchain network.
+Hyperledger Bevel automation is essentially Ansible scripts, so install Ansible on the machine from which you will deploy the DLT/Blockchain network.
 This can be a local machine as long as Ansible commands can run on it.

 As per our [sequence diagram](../concepts/sequence-diagram.md), this machine (also called **Ansible Controller**) should have connectivity to the Kubernetes cluster(s) and the Hashicorp Vault service(s).
 And it is essential to install the [git client](https://git-scm.com/download) on the Ansible Controller.